Buying A Houston Home? Do You Know What NOT To Buy?

 An analysis of 815,494 Houston home listings revealed that bad floor plans and increasing property value will never go hand in hand.
 Here are the dos and don'ts for homebuyers.

 Disclaimer: The Houston MLS lets us track about 200 different property factors.
 Eight of the factors listed above came directly from the data.
 For this last factor, we didn’t have a statistically significant method that pulled data from the last 20 years.
-However, our top-ranked Realtors unanimously voted to add the awkward/choppy floor plan to the list.
+However, our top-ranked Houston Realtors unanimously voted to add the awkward/choppy floor plan to the list.
 Our expert Realtors understand the hottest real estate markets in Houston.
 (We are the #1 boutique real estate team in Houston with over $1 billion of residential property sales.)

-1. Inside stairway facing the entrance.
+1. Inside stairway facing the entrance

-2. Hallway facing the entrance.
+2. Hallway facing the entrance

-3. No buffer for bedrooms.
+3. No buffer for bedrooms

-4. Poorly located bathrooms.
+4. Poorly located bathrooms

-The natural lighting provides a comfortable and pleasant vibe to your home.
-A window placed toward one edge brings in natural light.
-It reflects the light off to the adjacent wall.
 A good layout sets windows on different walls to allow more light to come in and circulate.

 Top Ranked Realtors: Paige Martin & The Houston Properties Team